bp/resqpy/README.md

 to know the details of the RESQML standard.

-The package is written and maintained by bp, and is made available under the MIT license as a contribution to the open-source community.
+The package is written and maintained by bp, and is made available under the MIT license as a contribution to the open source community.

 **resqpy** was created by Andy Beer.
 For enquires about resqpy, please contact Emma Nesbit (Emma.Nesbit@uk.bp.com)